valsol-com/loomio-deploy/README.md

 ```

 ### Install crontab
-Tell the server what regular tasks it needs to run.
+Doing this tells the server what regular tasks it needs to run.
 These tasks include:

 * Noticing which proposals are closing in 24 hours and notifying users.
 * Closing proposals and notifying users they have closed.